 Delicious Summer Succotash

-Is anything better in the height of summer than making good use of fresh garden produce?
+Is anything better during the harvest than making good use of fresh garden produce?
 This recipe for summer succotash is a summer variation on a New England classic, lightened and brightened for warm days when a bowl of veggies makes for a perfect supper.

 A culinary combination of corn and beans, succotash